FAQ

 So I built that discipline into my music process.

-Deleting the session forces commitment.
+It forces commitment.
 It prevents endless tweaking.
 And it keeps the focus on the finished piece instead of the scaffolding behind it.

-If I ever need to revisit something, I can rebuild it.
+If I ever truly need to revisit something, I can rebuild it.
 Usually cleaner.
 Usually faster.
 And if I can’t?
 Then that version was meant to exist exactly as it was.

 Practical